mohamjad/mohamjad/README.md

 solo alpinism - (eiger, mt alberta, logan, rainer) training for alpamayo.

-running world1, an institution for founders focusing on the concept of substance. toronto.
+running world1, an institution for founders constantly in motion. real experiences worth sharing. sf & toronto

 im also building evaluation environments for long-horizon rl evaluation, as well as neural-interface sessions that make intent measurable under changing neural, cognitive, and contextual state.